A version of this story originally appeared on PeterKappus.com

 Identify underlying issues

 Trying OKRs in my personal life after helping teams to use them was an eye-opening experience.
 As a coach, it’s easy, or even necessary, to stay a bit disconnected from the goals that you’re helping people to create.
 Setting personal OKRs put me squarely in the game.
-I noticed that when I felt stuck or anxious to improve things, it was ’tempting to adopt OKRs which feel like a to-do list rather than examine the true underlying problems I was trying to solve Setting personal OKRs made this behaviour really obvious, and enabled me to notice the same patterns in professional contexts.
+I noticed that when I felt stuck or anxious to improve things, it was tempting to adopt OKRs which feel like a to-do list rather than examine the true underlying problems I was trying to solve.
+Setting personal OKRs made this behavior really obvious and enabled me to notice the same patterns in professional contexts.
 That helped me to empathize with leaders and team members alike.

 Adopting personal OKRs requires some self-compassion as well.
 Maybe my most important learning was to be gentle with myself on the OKRs themselves and my process.
 This is something I continuously remind my clients.
 Whether at personal, individual, team, and organizational levels, remember that your OKRs won’t be perfect, but approached with humility, and honesty, they’ll keep making you better and better.